A bibliophile and technology enthusiast with a previous career in IT.

 I recall a poem that was part of my high school curriculum in a local language – I have no idea why it is stuck firmly in my head, although I am unable to recall the poet’s name (I even searched unsuccessfully on the internet).
 It talks about Alexander’s triumphant progress in India after his victories en-route from Greece to India.
-Sikandar, as he is referred to locally, came across a saint meditating under a tree in the forest and was nonplussed to see that the saint did not acknowledge him, did not seem aware of the fact that he was facing one of the biggest emperor’s of all times, but rather seemed to be engrossed in his own world of meditation.
-Sikandar offers the saint any gift he wants, referring to himself as an all-powerful monarch.
+Sikandar, as he is referred to locally, came across a saint meditating under a tree in the forest and was nonplussed to see that the saint did not acknowledge him, did not seem aware of the fact that he was facing one of the biggest emperors of all times, but rather seemed to be engrossed in his own world of meditation.
+Sikandar offers the saint any gift he wants, referring to himself as an all-powerful monarch who could grant wishes.
 This elicits a smile from the saint who asks Sikandar to move away stating that Sikandar is blocking the rays of the sun from reaching him.
-The saint has no further need for gifts, because he already has all that he requires from his God.
-The poem ends with stating that Sikandar’s pride was burst instantly, he bet a hasty retreat and contentment is indeed the true wealth.
+The saint has no further need for gifts because he already has all that he requires from his God.
+The poem ends by stating that Sikandar’s pride was burst instantly, he beat a hasty retreat and contentment is indeed the true wealth.

 So it is a standoff between achievement and contentment, and at least in this instance, contentment won out.
 But if the protagonist was not a saint, or a person in a completely different sphere of life than the antagonist, what would the result be?

 To simply put it in today’s terms, we can probably be content when we enjoy good health, have a good job, the company of our family and friends, some material possessions (with “some” varying for different individuals).
 But can we be content when the going is tough – if we have health issues, or are in a job we hate, lose our family or friends, find that some material possession that we yearn for is continually out of reach?